CastielWong/MVP/Python/Concept/import.md

 When it comes to import, Python has quite "flexible" ways to work around.

 Though hacking ways below are all possible and feasible, it's highly suggested to avoid them.
 As the Python expert David Beazley's adviced: "Stay away.
 Far away."

+Follow instructions below when try to hack something:
+- Keep it as simple as possible
+- It's good to understand what's possible
+- In case a developer has to debug it

 ### Package Upgrade